 This year, Eid prayers have been cancelled in several Muslim countries amid the coronavirus pandemic, including Oman and Egypt.
 Saudi Arabia’s Grand Mufti on Sunday urged Muslims to pray at home instead of going to the mosque.

 Festivals and public celebrations on Eid will also be banned in many parts of the Muslim world as nations struggle to contain the spread of COVID-19.
 Globally, there have been more than 4.8 million known cases of coronavirus, and more than 318,000 people have died, according to Johns Hopkins University.

 The most popular greeting is “Eid Mubarak” (Blessed Eid) or “Eid sa’id” (Happy Eid).

 Eid greetings also vary depending on the country and language.

-For instance, in Indonesia, Eid is called Lebaran, so Indonesians would say, “Selamat Lebaran”, which means Happy Eid.
-Other variations of Happy Eid are “Mutlu Bayramlar” in Turkish and “Barka da Sallah” in Hausa, a Nigerian language.
+In Indonesia, Eid is called Lebaran, so Indonesians would say “Selamat Lebaran”, which means Happy Eid.
+Other variations are “Mutlu Bayramlar” in Turkish and “Barka da Sallah” in Hausa, a Nigerian language.

-Generally, Muslims prepare for Eid prayer by bathing, preparing themselves and dressing in new clothes.
+Generally, Muslims prepare for Eid prayer by bathing and putting on new clothes ranging from traditional, modern or Western clothes.

-Muslims are also encouraged to eat something sweet, usually dates, before heading to the Eid prayers.
+Muslims are also encouraged to eat something sweet, usually dates, before heading to the prayer.

-On their way to the prayer, traditionally held in an open area, Muslims recite takbeerat, praising God by saying “Allahu Akbar”, meaning God is great.
+On their way to the prayer, Muslims recite takbeerat, praising God.